 Our credentials are unique

-Bern Grush, Executive Director of URF, is the originator and project lead for the ISO draft technical standard 4448.
+Bern Grush, Executive Director of URF, is an author, consultant, and the originator and project lead for the ISO draft technical standards 4448 and 25614.
 His expertise fuels our deep understanding of the multiple overlapping city systems and stakeholders impacted by the deployment of PMRs.

-As a non-profit organization, we appreciate the early adopters and pioneers in the ecosystem who support our efforts to draft the new global standard (ISO-4448) by joining as members.
-Here are some of the companies, municipalities and accessibility groups who are active members of URF as of September 2023.
+As a non-profit organization, we appreciate the early adopters and pioneers in the ecosystem who support our important work by joining as members.
+Here are some of the companies, municipalities and accessibility groups that are supporting our work.

 We welcome new members at any time, including individual researchers and subject-matter experts.
 Our annual membership fees start when you join and continue on a 12-month rolling basis.
 For more information on membership, please visit our Member Benefits page.